-- Log in to the computer using the same account that you used in step 1.
+- Log in to the computer that you want to install the BlackBerry Enterprise Server on using the same account that you used in step 1.

-- If you want to configure database mirroring, you can select Add support for database mirroring and type the name of the database server that hosts the mirror database in the Name of the mirror database server field.
+- In the Database mirroring options dialog box, if you want to configure database mirroring, select the Add support for database mirroring check box and type the name of the database server that hosts the mirror database in the Name of the mirror database server field.
 The setup application does not create the BlackBerry Configuration Database on the mirror Microsoft® SQL Server®; it adds a registry key to the computer that includes the name of the mirror Microsoft SQL Server.

-- In the Application extensibility information dialog box, consider the following information:
+- In the Application extensibility settings dialog box, consider the following information:

-- You can type a FQDN to create a new BlackBerry MDS Integration Service pool, or add the BlackBerry MDS Integration Service instance to a pool that you created during a previous installation process.
+- You can type an FQDN to create a new BlackBerry MDS Integration Service pool or add the BlackBerry MDS Integration Service instance to a pool that you created during a previous installation process.

-- To configure a hardware load-balancer for the BlackBerry MDS Integration Service pool, you can type a FQDN that corresponds to an DNS record in the DNS server that maps the FQDN into the IP address of the virtual server that you configured on the hardware load-balancer.
+- To configure a hardware load-balancer for the BlackBerry MDS Integration Service pool, you can type an FQDN that corresponds to an DNS record in the DNS server that maps the FQDN to the IP address of the virtual server that you configured on the hardware load-balancer.

 - The setup application creates the BlackBerry MDS Integration Service database on the database server that hosts the BlackBerry Configuration Database.